What Is Meant By Different Bowling Ends In Cricket?

 Also Read – Most ICC Trophy Wins By A Team

 So those who watch cricket from the stadium will have some basic knowledge of these bowling ends in cricket.
 Still, those who watch on television or mobile find it hard to believe this bitter fact.
-However, if you are obese closely, you can find it while watching television or mobile.
+However, if you observe closely, you can find it while watching television or mobile.